Dal-mzhang/REAL/demo_real/README.txt

 cd t_dist
-awk -f pha_t-dist.awk #create travel time vs. distance t_dist.m (matlab) #roughly estimate association result from travel time vs. distance new version REAL generates simulated annealing locations, which can be directly used in hypoDD.
+awk -f pha_t-dist.awk #create travel time vs. distance t_dist.m (matlab) #roughly estimate association result from travel time vs. distance cd event_verify # verify events with the smallest number of picks using python scripts to evaluate your parameters new version REAL generates simulated annealing locations, which can be directly used in hypoDD.

 4. refine earthquake locations using VELEST